High Availability for MS SQL with Replication using SQL Server Management Studio

 - Click Test and then Save.

-To apply PAM360 license, custom icons and rebranding settings, if any, in secondary, copy the respective files from primary and place them in secondary.
+To apply PMP license, custom icons and rebranding settings, if any, in secondary, copy the respective files from primary and place them in secondary.

-Copy the manage_key.conf from primary to secondary and edit the file to specify the location of the file, pam360_key.key (encryption master key).
+Copy the manage_key.conf from primary to secondary and edit the file to specify the location of the file, pmp_key.key (encryption master key).
 Then, start the secondary server.
-Remember, PAM360 requires the pam360_key.key file to be accessible with its full path, each time it starts up.
+Remember, PMP requires the pmp_key.key file to be accessible with its full path, each time it starts up.
 Anyway, after the successful start-up, the key is not required, hence the device with the key file can go offline.

 5. Verify High Availability Setup